 Mini 4-H - Grade 1 (can exhibit 1 or 2 projects)

-CAKE DECORATING - Frost two 2” or 4” sugar cookies using prepared or homemade frosting and decorate with toppings such as: nuts, raisins, chocolate chips, m&m’s, coconut, or other suitable candies.
-(Do not use premade frosting decorations.)
-Place the decorated cookie on a paper plate and cover with plastic.
-You do not need to make your cookie.
+CAKE DECORATING - Frost two 2” - 4” sugar cookies using store-bought or homemade frosting and decorate with toppings such as: nuts, raisins, chocolate chips, M&M’s, coconut, or other suitable candies.
+Do not use pre-made frosting decorations.
+Place the decorated cookie on a paper plate and cover with plastic wrap.
+You do not need to make your cookies.

 CRAFTS - Make and exhibit one article from the area of needlework, latchwork, candle-making, fine arts, etc. If drawing a picture or making a collage, either draw or make on 14”x22” poster board, or mount on this type of poster board.